StephanHoyer/stephanhoyer.github.com/src/contents/articles/001-building-wintersmith-blog/index.md

 $ mv config.json contents templates src
 ```

-We want to see the blog in action, right.
+We want to see the blog in action, right?
 Cd to the `src` directory and type

 ```
 $ wintersmith preview